 - Use of proceeds.
 We issue green bonds or obtain green loans (collectively referred to as "green finance") when we intend to use the proceeds toward funds for acquisition of an eligible green asset (defined below) or funds for repayment of existing loans or redemption of investment corporation bonds that were procured for acquisition of eligible green assets.
-As of February 28, 2025, we had ten eligible green assets in NAF's portfolio (30.6% of NAF's portfolio based on gross floor area). representing a total acquisition price of ¥ 97.2 billion. - Eligibility criteria.
-Assets for which any of the following certifications from a third-party certification body have been or will be obtained ("eligible green assets"). - 3, 4, or 5 Stars under the DBJ Green Building Certification, - 3 Stars, 4 Stars, or 5 Stars under the BELS Certification , - B+, A, or S rank under the CASBEE certification for Real Estate, or - Rating of an equivalent level to the above under another green building certification - i) Heisei 28th standard: 3 Stars~5 Stars (Excludes existing nonconforming) - ii) Reiwa 6th standard: - Non-residential: level $4\sim$ level 6 - Residential with renewable energy facilities: level 3~level 6 - Residential without renewable energy facilities: level 3~level 4 - Process for project evaluation and selection.
+As of August 31, 2023, we had eight eligible green assets in NAF's portfolio (32.8% of NAF's portfolio based on gross floor area), representing a total acquisition price of ¥ 85.6 billion. - Eligibility criteria.
+Assets for which any of the following certifications from a third-party certification body have been or will be obtained ("eligible green assets"). - o 3, 4, or 5 Stars under the DBJ Green Building Certification, - o 3 Stars, 4 Stars, or 5 Stars under the BELS Certification, - o B+, A, or S rank under the CASBEE certification for Real Estate, or - Rating of an equivalent level to the above under another green building certification

+- Process for project evaluation and selection.
 The eligibility criteria are drafted by the Sustainability Promotion Office, which is made up of members from across different department of the Asset Manager, and are determined by the Investment Committee, the members of which include the President & CEO, the Chief Investment Officer, and the Chief Financial Officer of the Asset Manager.
 Projects for green finance are selected by the Sustainability Promotion Office based on the eligibility criteria followed by deliberation and approval by the Investment Committee. - Management of proceeds.
-The upper limit for green finance is set at an amount calculated by multiplying total acquisition price of eligible green assets in NAF's portfolio by the ratio of interestbearing debt to total assets ("eligible green debt") so that the total amount invested in eligible green assets does not exceed the amount of eligible green debt.

-- Reporting.
-The following items will be disclosed on our website as at the end of February of each year so long as any amount raised through green finance has been invested in eligible green assets, and such assets remain in NAF's portfolio. - o Total acquisition price of eligible green assets - o Ratio of interest-bearing debt to total assets - Amount of eligible green debt - o Total amount invested in eligible green assets
+The upper limit for green finance is set at an amount calculated by multiplying total acquisition price of eligible green assets in NAF's portfolio by the ratio of interestbearing debt to total assets ("eligible green debt") so that the total amount invested in eligible green assets does not exceed the amount of eligible green debt. - Reporting.
+The following items will be disclosed on our website as at the end of February of each year so long as any amount raised through green finance has been invested in eligible green assets, and such assets remain in NAF's portfolio. - Total acquisition price of eligible green assets - o Ratio of interest-bearing debt to total assets - Amount of eligible green debt - Total amount invested in eligible green assets

-Our Green Finance Framework received the highest rank "Green 1(F)" by Japan Credit Rating Agency, Ltd. ("JCR") on June 18, 2020 and on July 22, 2024.
+Our Green Finance Framework received the highest rank "Green 1(F)" by Japan Credit Rating Agency, Ltd. ("JCR") on June 18, 2020.
 JCR evaluates green bond issuance or green loan borrowing policies for the purpose of ensuring compliance with the International Capital Markets Association's (ICMA) International Green Bond Principles, the Loan Market Association's Green Loan Principles or the Guidelines for Green Bonds established by the Ministry of the Environment of Japan.